Contextualizing COVID-19 Epidemiological Data: A Retrospective Study of Non-Hispanic Black American Seniors living in Congregant Public Housing

 Residential racial segregation characterized by majority-minority communities, create poverty pockets where NHBAs are more likely to be burdened with disease and faced with challenging environmental and social determinants.
 Racial residential segregation is associated with limited economic resources (household income <$14,000: 52%) [4,5].
 Many do not have health insurance or regular access to health care [18,19].
 More, these geographical regions are ground zero for the fight against COVID-19 [11,20,21].
 Most public housing is in residential racially segregated neighborhoods.

-Living in public housing is correlated with poor self-rated health and is identified as a fundamental cause of health disparities among Black Americans [20,22].
-In particular, living in congregant public housing for NHBA seniors is characterized by a myriad of adverse environmental and social determinant health factors [13,14,19].
-According to the CDC, the risks for severe COVID-19 illness are poverty .
+NHBA seniors living in congregant public housing is correlated with poor self-rated health and is identified as a fundamental cause of health disparities among Black Americans [20,22].
+In particular, living in congregant public housing for NSBA seniors is characterized by a myriad of adverse environmental and social determinant health factors [13,14,19].
+According to the CDC, the risks for severe COVID-19 illness are poverty and crowding-the conditions with which seniors living in senior designated PHA housing are plagued .
 These communities suffer from social isolation and little social attention; thus, adverse social determinants of health are left to thrive.
 Socially isolated low income Black American seniors living in public housing face poverty, limited access to services and resources, poor housing quality, and overcrowding [24,25,26].
 According to the CDC, poverty and crowding are associated with risks for COVID-19 .
 Additionally, the social determinants associated racial residential segregation can cause chronic stress which contributes to the ‘weathering’ or wearing down the physiology of seniors and seniors LWMD [24,25].
 The 'weathering’ hypothesis increases the effect that physiological stress has on the body's ability to defend itself against disease, making NSBA seniors more vulnerable COVID-19 [24,25].

 Most NHBA seniors live in apartment buildings with shared common spaces, elevators, staircases, mailrooms, hallways and laundry rooms where the coronavirus can exist for extended periods of time, facilitating transmission .
 Further, complicating the manner, many seniors are not following CDC recommendations on social distancing and mask wearing [27,28].
 Therefore, transmission dangers can rival the COVID-19 cases and deaths documented in US nursing homes .
 There is evidence that the apartments occupied by Black American seniors are unhygienic, having mold, pest residue, and poor ventilation .
 The CDC reports that proper ventilation is necessary for respiratory protection .
 Not only are NHBA seniors’ health compromised by exposure to COVID-19 but health risks are compounded by exposure to air borne toxins due to poor ventilation.